gabe-kai/EarthRing/docs/08-procedural-generation.md

 - Structures are stored in the `structures` table when chunks are saved
 - Structure IDs are stored in `chunk_data.structure_ids`
 - Structures are loaded when chunks are loaded from the database
-- Structures include dimensions, windows, and properties in `model_data` JSONB field
+- Structures include dimensions, windows, doors, garage_doors, building_subtype, and properties in `model_data` JSONB field
+- **Door persistence**: Doors and garage_doors are saved to `model_data` when structures are stored and extracted when loaded from database
+- Structures are reconstructed from database with all door/garage door data included in chunk responses via WebSocket
+- Client-side extraction ensures doors are available at top level regardless of source (fresh chunks or database-loaded)

 ### Building Complexity Levels